followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxFunnel/1 Configuration/legend/customizeHint.md

 <!--/shortDescription-->

 <!--fullDescription-->
 This option accepts a function that must return the required text.
-When implementing this function, use its parameter to access the information on the series that corresponds to the legend item.
+When implementing this function, use its parameter to access the information on the funnel item that corresponds to the legend item.
 <!--/fullDescription-->
 <!--typeFunctionParamName1-->itemInfo<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->Object<!--/typeFunctionParamType1-->